Fawley Refinery

 Fawley Refinery is an oil refinery located at Fawley, Hampshire, England.
 The refinery is owned by Esso Petroleum Company Limited, a subsidiary of Exxon Mobil Corporation, which acquired the site in 1925.
 Situated on Southampton Water, it was rebuilt and extended in 1951 and is now the largest oil refinery in the United Kingdom, and one of the most complex refineries in Europe.
-With a capacity of 270,000 oilbbl per day, Fawley provides 20 percent of the UK's refinery capacity.
-An estimated 1000 people are employed at the site.
+With a capacity of 270,000 oilbbl per day, Fawley provides 20 per cent of the UK's refinery capacity.
+Over 2,500 people are employed at the site.

 History

 The refinery was established in 1921 by the Atlantic, Gulf and West Indies Oil Company on 270 ha of land.
 The site was chosen because a large amount of land was available for development, and the area was not heavily populated, and because of the position on Southampton Water.
 This provided access to the large amount of water used in the refining process, and also made it possible for crude oil to be brought to the site in ocean tankers by sea.
 Proximity to Southampton was also a factor, as at the outset much of the plant's output was used to supply liners using Southampton Docks.
-Atlantic, Gulf and West Indies were bought out by British-Mexican Petroleum in 1923, and they, in turn, were taken over by the Anglo-American Oil Company in 1926, which was the British affiliate of Esso.
+Atlantic, Gulf and West Indies were bought out by British-Mexican Petroleum in 1923, and they, in turn, were taken over by the Anglo-American Oil Company in 1925, which was the British affiliate of Esso.
 In 1939 capacity was around 600,000 tonnes of crude oil per annum (approximately 12,000 oilbbl per day) which met just 6.7% of UK demand.
 Refining ceased during World War II, when most refined oil for the UK was imported, and Fawley was used as a storage depot.

 In 1949 Esso embarked on the construction of a new refinery, and a further 1200 ha of land were acquired.
 The first stage of this expansion, which came on-stream in 1951, consisted of primary distillation units, a catalytic cracker and numerous treating units.
 The refinery was opened by British prime minister Clement Attlee on 14 September 1951.
 It had an initial estimated capacity of 157,000 oilbbl per day, or around one third of UK demand at that time.
 The chemical plant was created in 1958.
 Additional refining capacity was added, and Fawley's capacity reached around 19,500,000 tonnes of crude oil per annum in 1973 (approximately 400,000 oilbbl per day), and has since decreased, partly because of reduced demand for oil.